CV

 • Accepted to ICML 2025 Workshop on Methods and Opportunities at Small Scale

-• We work on comparing fusion methods with and without domain knowledge embedded in the model structure
+• Compared fusion architectures with and without domain knowledge embedded in the model structure

-• We find that aligning fusion design with priors boosts clean-data accuracy with limited data but significantly diminishes robustness to noisy inputs
+• Found that aligning fusion design with domain priors improves clean-data accuracy under limited data but significantly degrades robustness to noisy inputs

 UMass Amherst's College of Information and Computer Sciences